 - Panic attacks

 After medical detox, a person with an addiction to benzos should seek treatment for the addiction.
-It is important to implement other methods of treatment besides detox so that required skills and knowledge of how to stay sober can be implemented in life.
+It is important to implement other methods of treatment besides detox so that the required skills and knowledge of how to stay sober can be implemented in life.
 Addiction recovery is not just about refraining from drug use, but it is about rediscovering the self.
 Group and individualized therapy will allow a recovering addict to discover the underlying causes of addiction so that they can recognize their weak points during their sobriety journey.
 Also, it is important to implement strategies for relapse prevention.
 Many deaths caused by overdose happen in early recovery since tolerance levels decrease and recovering addicts will take a large amount of the drug that they can no longer tolerate.
 Techniques and methods for preventing relapse will give a newly sober individual the motivation needed when faced with triggers and cravings after treatment ends.

 Our aftercare goals are to provide an individual who is newly clean from benzos a safe and inviting place to come or live that motivates their recovery.
 It is highly suggested that those that have just completed treatment consider living in a continued treatment environment in our gender-specific sober living homes.
 This gives recovering patients the option to not have to jump right back into the routine of their life before treatment.
 Often the reverting back to old patterns gives a person added reason to return to old behaviors, namely using benzos again.
 Additionally, living in a gender-specific environment will provide you with a supportive group of people that care about your sobriety goals and want you to succeed.
 All alumni of our treatment and detox programs have access to the same advantages that our treatment facility provides.
-Also, our alumni staff is very productive and holds a weekly meeting and a quarterly family event where alumni can come and interact with their Florida House Experience friends and family.
+Also, our alumni staff is very productive and holds a weekly meeting and a quarterly family event where alumni can come and interact with their FHE Health friends and family.
 If you or a loved one struggles with an addiction to benzos, you do not have to beat it alone.
-Come join the family at The Florida House Experience, where you will never be alone in your addiction again!
+Come join the family at FHE Health, where you will never be alone in your addiction again!